Michigan Man Returns Over $43,000 Found in a Couch He Purchased From a Thrift Store

 “I still have to pinch myself to make sure I’m not dreaming or something,” he said.

-Kerby said he had the ottoman for a few weeks before noticing it was uncomfortable.
+Kirby said he had the ottoman for a few weeks before noticing it was uncomfortable.
 That’s when his daughter decided to open it up.

 “That’s when she started pulling out this,” Kirby said.